yiyunevin/RL-RRT-Local-Planner/README.md

 ### Environment setting

 1. Build a ROS package named `rrt_rl_nav`
-2. Replace with the files of this repository
+2. Replace with the files in this repository
 3. `$ catkin_make`

 ### Run the test program